Genealogy Databases

 Can anyone create a database?
 Yes, with the proper software.
 Many companies provide specific database applications using Microsoft Excel, Microsoft Office has Access.
 Avanquest has Mydatabase, and for high-end needs, there is Oracle, NetApp, or SAP as examples.
 I discuss this topic also in Instructions Menu – “Computer Genealogy Programs – How do they Work”

 There are many databases useful for genealogy.
-The most basic are those that list individuals, following GEDCOM standards.
+The most basic are those that allow users to enter information about individuals, following GEDCOM standards.
 Examples of these are Ancestry.com, FamilySearch, Geneanet, and MyHeritage.

 Other genealogy databases cover specific topics.
 The National Archives contains ship passenger lists and military records, much of which has been scanned and shared with Ancestry.com, FamilySearch, and Fold3.